 A fever is a warning that the body is fighting an infection that could easily spread to others.
-A child with a temperature of 101 F should not be sent to school; s/he should stay home until fever free without the use of fever reducing medications like Tylenol.
+A child with a temperature of 100.4 F should not be sent to school; child should stay home until fever free without the use of fever reducing medications like Tylenol.

 If your child has a severe cough, rapid and/or difficult breathing, wheezing, or bluish tint to the skin or the cough is accompanied by a sore throat or not feeling well, the child should stay home from school.

-This is defined as an unusual amount of very liquid stools compared to the child’s normal pattern.
-The child should stay home until they are able to participate normally at school.
+Diarrhea is defined as an unusual amount of very liquid stools compared to the child’s normal pattern.
+Child should stay home until able to participate normally at school.

-If the child has pain, swelling, drainage or difficulty hearing; please see your healthcare provider.
+If your child has pain, swelling, drainage or difficulty hearing, please see your healthcare provider.
 Untreated ear infections can cause temporary or permanent hearing loss.

 A rash might be the first sign of an illness.
-If your child has a rash with a fever and behavioral changes, or a rash that is oozing/open wound, or is tender with the rash worsening, s/he should be evaluated by a healthcare provider.
+If your child has a rash with a fever and behavioral changes, or a rash that is oozing/open wound, or is tender with the rash worsening, your child should be evaluated by a healthcare provider.

 If your child has a sore throat, have the child gargle with warm salt water.
-If his/her behavior is normal and the child ate breakfast, it’s probably safe to send him/her to school.
-If the child has difficulty swallowing, or you notice saliva building up in the child’s mouth because s/he can’t swallow, please keep the child home.
-If you notice white spots seen in the back of the throat please contact your doctor, this could be a sign of an infection.
+If child behavior is normal and the child ate breakfast, it’s probably safe to send your child to school.
+If your child has difficulty swallowing, or you notice saliva building up in your child’s mouth because your child can’t swallow, please keep your child home.
+If you notice white spots in the back of the throat please contact your doctor as this could be a sign of an infection.

 VOMITING / NAUSEA

-Please keep your child home if he or she has vomited more than 2 times in 24 hours or also has a fever or if s/he looks or acts ill.
+Please keep your child home if your child has vomited more than 2 times, has a fever or if looks or acts ill.

-If your child shows any of the above symptoms at school, it may be necessary to pick him/her up from school.
+If your child shows any of the above symptoms at school, it may be necessary to pick up your child from school.

 - Bringing a child to school with any of the above symptoms puts other children and staff at risk of getting sick.